NormanLo4319/R_Advance_Analytics_and_Graphics/README.md

 - 1.11: dplyr with Database

 ### Section 2: Applying purrr for List and Vector
+R has many packages to process a list or vector of elements.
+Among all these packages, purrr, developed by Hadley Wickham, is one of the most standardized and efficient package to handle list or vector computation.
+The name "purrr" emphasizes the idea of "pure" functional programming design rooted from R.
+- 2.1: Map
+- 2.2: Return Data Type from Map
+- 2.3: Map a Data Frame
+- 2.4: Map over Multiple Inputs

 ### Section 3: Applying Tidyverse for Data Organization